Tasks and grading¶

 be a single .py file (not .ipynb etc.)

-obey the specifications given in the template
+obey the specifications given in the template.

 The requirements are strict because the code is evaluated using automated tests.
 These tests will fail if your code does not perform exactly as described in the documentation, so make sure it does!
 Read the instructions carefully and test your code.
 When in doubt, ask the teacher for advice.
 The computer will not show mercy if your program does not work.